lafesa/machine/weekly report.md

 ## WEEK3 REPORT

-  On this week i learn how to predict user's interest and to simplify search of common recommended item's that user's are likely interest with, we can achieve this by using recommender system and also on this week i understand imbalance concept.
+  On this week i learn how to predict user's interest and to simplify search of common recommended item's that user's are likely interest with, we can achieve this by using recommender system and also on this week i review about imbalance concept.

  #                              Introduction
   Recommender can help companies to gain competitive advantage to the competitors.
 In recommender system i understand the following concept:                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 </br>1.
 Why recommender system were used in different companies?